 Data Governance Specialist Jobs in USA with Visa Sponsorship

-Data Governance Specialist roles qualify for H-1B and O-1 visa sponsorship as specialty occupations requiring a bachelor's degree or higher in information management, computer science, or a related field.
+Data Governance Specialist roles qualify for H-1B visa and O-1 visa sponsorship as specialty occupations requiring a bachelor's degree or higher in information management, computer science, or a related field.
 Employers across finance, healthcare, and tech actively sponsor this role.
 For detailed occupation requirements, see the O*NET profile.

-See All Data Governance Specialist JobsOverview
+Find Data Governance Specialist JobsOverview

-Showing 5 of 15+ Data Governance Specialist jobs
+Showing 5 of 618+ Data Governance Specialist jobs

-See all 15+ Data Governance Specialist jobs
+See all 618+ Data Governance Specialist Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Data Governance Specialist roles.